nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-add-a-header-and-a-footer.md

 </script>
 ```

-After it we will also need to replace the static text inside our spans with a dynamic bound property:
+After it, we will also need to replace the static text inside our spans with a dynamic bound property:

 ```js
 <script>